pranavgaikwad/pranavgaikwad.github.io/menu/contact.md

 title: Contact
 ---

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40pranavgaikwad), or [drop a message on LinkedIn](https://linkedin.com/in/pranavgaikwad/)
+If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40pranavgaikwad), or [drop me a message on LinkedIn](https://linkedin.com/in/pranavgaikwad/)